GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

         ```console title="Output"
         N E X T F L O W
-        version 22.10.3 build 5835
+        version 23.04.4 build 5881
-        created 21-11-2022 21:42 UTC (22-11-2022 10:42 NZDT)
+        created 25-09-2023 15:34 UTC (26-09-2023 04:34 NZDT)
         cite doi:10.1038/nbt.3820
         http://nextflow.io
         ```

 ## Managing your environment

 You can use [environment variables](https://www.nextflow.io/docs/latest/config.html#environment-variables) to control the Nextflow runtime and the underlying Java virtual machine.
-These variables can be exported before running a workflow and will be interpreted by Nextflow.
+These variables can be exported before running a pipeline and will be interpreted by Nextflow.

 For most users, Nextflow will work without setting any environment variables.
-However, to improve reproducibility and to optimise your resources, you will benefit from establishing some environmental variables.
+However, to improve reproducibility and to optimise your resources, you will benefit from establishing some of these.

 For example, for consistency, it is good practice to pin the version of Nextflow you are using with the `NXF_VER` variable: